 Work on several playlists that inspire you.
 Pick artists and songs that make you happy, raise your spirits and make you feel like getting stuff done.

-You don’t need to use music all the time while working – in fact, it makes sense to mix it with periods of complete silence – but the right music mix at just the right time will have you rattling the work out.
+You don’t need to use music all the time while working – in fact, it makes sense to mix it with periods of complete silence – but the right music mix at just the right time will have you rattling the

 3. Follow your instinct – always